Djoe-Denne/Palantir/docs/README.md

 - **Screenshot Capture**: Take screenshots of active windows with automatic file naming
 - **Cross-Platform**: Supports both Windows and macOS
 - **Plugin System**: Extensible command system for adding new functionality
+- **AI Integration**: Connect to Sauron SDK for AI-powered assistance
+- **Content Management**: Display and manage content in the overlay window
+- **Sauron Requests**: Send various types of requests to the Sauron AI service

 ## Documentation Structure